Find Your Sweet Spot

 Most people are on an elusive chase to answer this big life question.
 We almost see it: then it disappears before we can grab hold of it.

 My friend Paul Sohn says the best time to find your calling is in your twenties.
 Paul is a blogger, speaker and author who has a mission to help people find their passion.
-Paul has just released a book, Quarter-Life Calling: How to Find Your Sweet Spot in Your Twenties.
+Paul has just released a book, Quarter-Life Calling: Pursuing Your God-Given Purpose in Your Twenties.
 It’s a guide for Millennials who are seeking their life’s sweet spot.

 What’s the Paul Sohn definition of a sweet spot?
 Why does finding it matter?

 I believe that sweet spot is that zone when you are living out your calling intentionally in every sphere of influence.
 Whether it is family, school, work, or church, living at your sweet spot is striving to find that place which is the intersection of your personality, gifts, passions, and life story.
 Your sweet spot leads you to live a life that matters – where you get to live out your purpose.

 “Your sweet spot is the zone when you live out your calling intentionally.” -Paul Sohn

 If you imagine a Venn diagram, finding your sweet spot is at the intersection of four interlocking circles.
 The first circle is about your personality – the specific tendencies and temperament you’re hardwired.
 The second circle is your giftedness, your marketable skills talents and strengths that some were born with and others developed over time.
 The third circle is your passions – the things that ignite your soul.
 And when you combine that with addressing the needs of the world that becomes a powerful force in discovering your calling.
 Lastly and not least, it’s your life story.
 You have gone through specific experiences, the ups and downs, the open doors and closed doors in life.

 “You have made us for yourself, O Lord, and our heart is restless until it rests in you.” -St. Augustine